claire-puppylove/dnd-5e-dpr-tactics-calculator/README.md

 ### Excel (backward-compatible)

-Currently the spreadsheet has a limitation to only one die reading per cell.
+Currently the spreadsheet has a limitation of only one die reading per cell.

 The planned spreadsheet can fix that but it uses some functions only available to Microsoft 365, however, the online free version should suffice.